xiao-fang/xiao-fang.github.io/source/_posts/windows-thread.md

     }
     ```

 - `CancellationToken` instance is a lightweight value type.
     - any cancel actions can be `Register` within token, that can use `Dispose` to release registered callback from token source.

     ```csharp
     public struct CancellationToken
     {
-        public static CancellationToken None { get; } // Very convenient public Boolean IsCancellationRequested { get; } // Called by non­Task invoked operations
-        public void ThrowIfCancellationRequested(); // Called by Task­invoked operations public WaitHandle WaitHandle { get; } // WaitHandle is signaled when the CancellationTokenSource is canceled public CancellationTokenRegistration Register(/** multiple overloads */);
+        public static CancellationToken None { get; } // Very convenient public Boolean IsCancellationRequested { get; } // Called by non-task invoked operations public void ThrowIfCancellationRequested(); // Called by Task-invoked operations public WaitHandle WaitHandle { get; } // WaitHandle is signaled when the CancellationTokenSource is canceled public CancellationTokenRegistration Register(/** multiple overloads */);
         // other members